Registration fee of $75.00

 New SI Attendees

-We are so glad to welcome you to Summer Institute.
+We are glad to welcome you to CERSI.
 Visit About Summer Institute to prepare for a wonderful week.
 It may feel a little overwhelming but know that first-time members of our community are offered lots of support.
 Resources will be available at registration to make sure all your questions are answered.

 Who must register?

 Everyone has to register!
-This means, infants, children, youth, young adults, adults, part-time attendees, full-time and part-time staff – including theme speakers, workshop leaders, touch group leaders etc. Everyone attending SI must register!
+This means, infants, children, youth, young adults, adults, part-time attendees, full-time and part-time staff – including theme speakers, workshop leaders, touch group leaders etc. Everyone attending CERSI must register!

 Why should I register early?

-Before you register, check out the website outlining the program offerings.
-If you are an Adult or Young Adult, You are not required to attend a morning workshop, but if you wish to participate in one you must select your first and second preferences for morning workshops before you register online in order to enter your selections into your registration form.
+Before you register, check out the program offerings for Adults and Young Adults.
+You are not required to attend a morning workshop, but if you wish to participate in one you must select your first and second preferences for morning workshops during the registration process.
+Workshops are filled on a first-come first-served basis.
+Youth and Children attend Religious Education during the morning, and do not need to select a workshop.

 Can my kids sleep on the floor?

 Yes!
-Two children or youth can sleep on the floor in a double dorm room or 1 child may sleep on the floor in a single dorm room.
-(This has been updated from previous years due to fire regulations).
-Oberlin provides one key for each bed.
-Children or youth sleeping on the floor do not receive a key.
+Your children or youth can sleep on the floor in your dorm room, provided all beds in the room have been filled.
+California University provides one key for each bed:children or youth sleeping on the floor do not receive a key.
+The key provides access to your dorm wing as well as to your room.

 How much does it cost to attend Summer Institute?

 Costs are based on the selections you make in housing and meals.
 You can use the Cost Estimator to look at the choices available.
 Costs may be reduced by applying for scholarships or camperships.
+Scholarships are available based on financial need, with preference shown for first timers.
+A service position is a job for which you are compensated with a campership, which is a financial reduction in your SI Fees.
+(For example: RE teacher, panel member, workshop/seminar leader, or golf cart driver.)
 If you have a campership, you must know your Campership number and Tier before you complete your online registration form.
-Your contact on the SIPC, SIYP or SIYAP will provide you this information.
+Your contact on the SIPC, SIYP or SIYAP will provide you with this information.

 Are scholarships or financial aid available?